wp-plugins/background-manager/readme.txt

 * Full-screen background images
 * Full control over position for images in normal display mode (tiling, positioning, scrolling and stretching)
 * "Ease in" of a full-screen background image
-* Fade effect between different background images displayed
+* Multiple _Image Sets_ to select a random image from
-* Multiple _Image Sets_
+* Override the _Image Set_ for each Post, Page or Custom post type
-* User definable image rotation, of 10 seconds upwards.
+* User defined display interval between the background images (timed slideshow)
-* Override images displayed in the background per post or page
+* Fade-in/fade-out effect between the different background images displayed
-* Background overlays
+* Pre-defined background overlays
-* Enable or disable the background on the front page, error pages, etc.
+* Enable or disable the background images on the Front page, Error pages, Custom post types, etc.
 * Optional thumbnail/information tab for the visitor to learn more about the background
 * Import from various sources, such as:
-   * Flickr
+   * Flickr (including license and ownership)
    * NextGEN Gallery Plugin
    * WP Flickr Background Plugin